WAYFINDER LIFE COACH TRAINING OVERVIEW & SCHEDULE

 There are two types of mentoring in Wayfinder Life Coach Training:

 - Group mentoring.
-You will have seven of these sessions during your training program.
+You will have nine of these sessions during your training program.
 They will cover aspects of effective coaching, ethical decision making, and other ICF core competencies, as well as give you ample opportunity to ask questions.

 - Individual (one-on-one) mentoring.
 All trainees are offered three individual mentoring sessions over the course of the training.
 You can use these sessions as you wish; some common topics include: